nbahador/single_cell_genetic_perturbations/README.md

 # Virtual Cell Challenge 2025 Codebase and Pipelines

-This repository serves as a comprehensive collection of all codebases and analysis pipelines developed as part of the Virtual Cell Challenge 2025.
+This repository serves as a collection of all codebases and analysis pipelines developed as part of the Virtual Cell Challenge 2025.

 ---
 ***